A flame rises up on a dark grill, photo © Mateusz Dach for Pexels

 Sunshine and smiles at Holy Smokes Lowcountry Barbecue Festival 2022

-Since this is an outdoor event, comfortable, weather-worthy shoes are a must, and, in case of rain, you may want to wear close-toed shoes and bring a light rain jacket or poncho.
-From personal experience, attending Holy Smokes in 2023 during a heavy drizzle didn’t dampen the fun, but staying dry helped.
+At any outdoor event, comfortable, weather-worthy shoes are a must.
+In case of rain, consider bringing a light rain jacket or poncho.
+For festival-goers attending Holy Smokes in 2023 during a heavy drizzle, the weather didn’t dampen the fun, but staying dry helped.
 Rain or shine, you’ll still have a blast.

 Three VIP attendees and a pit master stand smiling for the camera at Holy Smokes BBQ Festival in Charleston, S.C., photo ©Kate Dana